shahirtaj/aco-hybrid-for-tsp/README.md

 ## License

-Distributed under the MIT license.
-See ``LICENSE.md`` for more information.
+This project is distributed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.